-The professional engineering curriculum emphasizes those subject areas that are common to the broad field of engineering while allowing for the development of professional competence within one of four specific engineering disciplines.
+The professional engineering curriculum emphasizes those subject areas that are common to the broad field of engineering while allowing for the development of professional competence within one of five specific engineering disciplines.
 The curriculum is also designed to provide for the attainment of cultural and intellectual maturity, the encouragement of personal growth and the development of moral, ethical, and social responsibility.
 The development of broad technical competence within engineering is achieved through a group of mathematics, science, and engineering core courses that emphasize fundamental knowledge, techniques, and processes.
-Specific professional competence is assured by the completion of a coherent group of courses chosen from civil, computer, electrical, or mechanical engineering.
+Specific professional competence is assured by the completion of a coherent group of courses chosen from bioengineering, civil, computer, electrical, or mechanical engineering.
 Intellectual, cultural, and moral development is encouraged through the selection of General Studies courses within the curriculum.

-Flexibility in this program is provided by elective course selection and limited substitutions, individually chosen in consultation with an adviser and approved by the School of Engineering to form an integral professional engineering program.
+Flexibility in this program is provided by elective course selection and limited substitutions, individually chosen in consultation with an advisor and approved by the School of Engineering to form an integral professional engineering program.
 Students wishing to follow careers in other specialized fields, such as architectural engineering, highway engineering, environmental engineering, aerospace engineering, electronics engineering, nuclear engineering, or other areas will be prepared to do so through subsequent professional experience or graduate study.